pydantic/pydantic/docs/usage/validation_decorator.md

 ## Async Functions

-`validate_assignment` can also be used on async functions:
+`validate_arguments` can also be used on async functions:

 ```py
 {!.tmp_examples/validation_decorator_async.py!}